 Second, we recognised that the concerned centre wanted to balance care for women with the needs of society at large.
 They saw abortion as strongly impacting women but also having ripple effects on partners and existing (or potential) families.
 The 'Yes' campaign needed to acknowledge that abortion could be a difficult dilemma for more than one person - from sexual partners to family members - rather than always an individual choice for the pregnant person.
 Together for Yes needed to reflect this complexity while guiding the concerned centre towards supporting abortion in Ireland.
-This led to a finely tuned message of care in the launch poster: "Sometimes a private matter needs public support".
+This led to a finely tuned message of care in the launch poster:"Sometimes a private matter needs public support".

-Third, we identified the trustworthy experts that could help the concerned centre feel comfortable voting 'Yes'.
+Third, we identified the trustworthy experts that could help the concerned centre feel comfortable voting'Yes'.
 Qualitative and quantitative research showed that medical doctors and nurses were the people that the electorate trusted to know what the best caring framework would be for Irish society.
 Knowing that medical professionals had ethical training and experience grounded in the Hippocratic Oath to'do no harm' gave the public reassurance that these abortions would be provided in a humane way.
 This guided Together for Yes to work closely with eminent obstetricians and authorities in maternity and reproductive care and partner with groups like Doctors for Choice.

 Fourth, we had to help the concerned centre understand that abortion was already a reality for many Irish people.
 We did this by raising consciousness around the amount of people who had already had abortions, the amount travelling to the UK to get abortions and the amount of abortion pills that were imported into the country.
-This reality check needed to be delivered in a calm but consistent manner to help people accept that voting No would not change these facts, but voting Yes would allow people get the supportive abortion care they needed safely, legally, and in their own country.
+This reality check needed to be delivered in a calm but consistent manner to help people accept that voting No would not change these facts, but voting Yes would allow people get the supportive abortion care they needed safely, legally, and in their own Listening openly and working together is far from easy, but the success of the Together for Yes campaign shows that it is possible to work with and across very different groups of people to achieve progressive change, even on polarising issues like abortion country.
 This led Together for Yes to start a 'story lab' which collected and disseminated real stories of Irish people travelling overseas to receive abortions, women taking the abortion pill without medical supervision or being refused abortion despite serious complications in pregnancy, alongside Facebook campaigns like In Her Shoes.